-How to use ping on a Mac: pinging websites, domains, or IP addresses
+How to Use ping on Mac: Pinging Websites, Domains, or IP Addresses

-* This will ping to google.com repeatedly until you stop the ping command from running with Control+C
+- This will ping to yahoo.com repeatedly until you stop the ping command from running by hitting Control+C

-* You can send a specific number of packets to an address by using the -c flag:
+- To send a specific number of packets to an address, modify ping syntax to use the -c flag like so:

 ping -c 5 192.168.0.1

 In that example, -c 5 will send 5 packets to the destination IP.

 Note the ping command only works if the Mac is online, and if the server you are pinging is online, and responds to ping requests.
 Most servers do respond if they’re online, except perhaps the most hardened networks who reject ping for security purposes.